-Study in Thailand for a degree or just for a semester abroad!
+Study in Thailand for a degree or just a semester abroad

 Go to Study Abroad Guide Thailand

 In this friendly and warm Asian country and culture, you will have a great time.
 All university programs are accredited and globally recognized, from regional universities with a more Thai character to globally competitive programs.
 You are very welcome to study for a full degree, to come for just one exchange semester abroad, or even a short Summer University in Thailand!
 Besides your academic progress, the benefits of studying in Thailand are much bigger: You will live and adjust to the cultures of all Asia in a single country.

-Going to study at a Thai university for international students needs some serious thoughts and a good preparation.
+For international students, going to study at a Thai university needs some serious thoughts and some good preparation.
 The articles on this page offer you important background information.
 If you miss something, please contact us.
 We will fill the gap as soon as possible.

 The most popular fields of study among foreign students are business administration, marketing, business English, Thai language, general management and international business management on undergraduate and graduate level.